ventuals/ventuals-contracts/scripts/README.md

 npm install
 ```

-## call-genesis-deposit.js
+## call-deposit.js

-A script to deposit HYPE tokens into the GenesisVaultManager contract.
+A script to deposit HYPE tokens into the StakingVaultManager contract.

 ### Description

-This script calls the `deposit()` function on the GenesisVaultManager contract with 0.01 HYPE.
+This script calls the `deposit()` function on the StakingVaultManager contract with 0.01 HYPE.

 ### Prerequisites